apache/www-site/content/foundation/marks/services.md

 You may be eligible to [Request Permission to Use Apache marks](#permission) related to our products in the primary branding of your service if the naming style and presentation of your service to the public meets our services naming requirements below.
-Thus in some cases a website providing a hosted set of Apache Solr search tools and search indexes as a service to the public may be granted permission to use a service branding like *QuickFind using Apache Solr* if you get specific permission from the VP, Brand Management
+Thus, in some cases, a website providing a hosted set of Apache Solr search tools and search indexes as a service to the public may be granted permission to use a service branding like *QuickFind using Apache Solr* if you get specific permission from the VP, Brand Management